YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Boolean Layer
 -------------
-Concurrent properties can contain Boolean expressions that are composed of SystemVerilog expressions with some restrictions.
+Concurrent properties can contain Boolean expressions that are composed of SystemVerilog constructs with some restrictions _[5].
 These expressions are used to express conditions or behaviors of the design.
 Consider the Figure 1.5 that represents the Boolean layer of a concurrent property extracted from AXI4-Stream.